hertzmann/hertzmann.github.io/_posts/2022-3-17-photography-is-not-objective.md

 These ideas can be summarized as: **an artwork displays the artist's perceptions and experiences**, and that **photography records and displays objective information.**  Photography, being made by a machine, records objective informations whereas artists record subjective information.
 While many authors have pointed out problems with these ideas, they seem to nonetheless be widespread.

 In this blog post, I argue that these views are wrong.
-Photography is not objective truth.  **Photography and painting both result from  deliberate choices of depiction**, and there is no clear dividing line between them.
+Photography is not objective truth.  **Photography and painting both result from deliberate choices of depiction**, and there is no dividing line between them.

-In two previous posts, I wrote about [perspective](/2022/02/28/how-does-perspective-work.html) and [tonal](/2022/03/10/photographic-tone.html) choices in all representational pictures, whether in photography or painting.
+In two previous posts, I wrote about [perspective](/2022/02/28/how-does-perspective-work.html) and [tonal](/2022/03/10/photographic-tone.html) choices in representational pictures, whether in photography or painting.
 These choices determine what a picture looks like, and, largely, how people interpret it.
 Even though photography arises from mechanically recording light, artistic and technical choices determine how recorded of light gets displayed.
-Different choices lead to different photographs, which give a viewer different perceptions, and none is objectively "correct."
+Different choices lead to different photographs or paintings, which give a viewer different perceptions, and none is objectively "correct."
+These same kinds of choices are made in each, even though the process for making these choices are different.

-Instead, I argue that pictures are like stories that people tell with pictures.
-In short, **perception is interpretation, and visual art is a construction made for perception.**
+Pictures are like stories, told with light rather than words. **Perception is interpretation, and visual art is a construction made for perception.**

 # The Impossibility of Capturing Experience